mredrejo/hmmsearch_metagenome/README.md

 This repository contains Copilot-generated Bash scripts for analyzing NCBI genomes and metagenomes to detect proteins matching a user-provided HMM profile.

 The first script, `hmmsearch_metagenome_pipeline.sh`, can analyze genomes or metagenomes from a BioProject, a list of SRA IDs, or WGS master accessions.
 When necessary, (meta)SPAdes is used to assemble reads before downstream analysis.
-The second script then extracts contigs with positive HMM hits and runs BLASTN on them to identify the most likely reference sequence or species.
+The second script,`blast_positive_contigs_remote.sh`, then extracts contigs with positive HMM hits and runs BLASTN on them to identify the most likely reference sequence or species.

 ## Installation